 These exercises will show important IP filtering techniques that significantly improve the security of your network, and the whole Internet, by preventing IP packets with “spoofed” source addresses from either entering or leaving your AS.
 For a more complete explanation of these concepts, see IETF’s BCP 38 and BCP 84 documents.

-Traffic leaving your campus should not have source IP addresses which are not part of your campus public IP address space:
+Traffic leaving your campus should not have source IP addresses which are not part of your campus public IP address space.

 On your Border router:

-ip access-list extended to-nren-v4
+ip access-list extended from-campus-v4

 remark Permit Campus X public IPv4 address block